Strategy Validation

 All Features Configured

-Every Feature node has a feature selected from dropdown
+Every Condition node has a feature and operator selected

 No Type Mismatches